lamini-ai/lamini-examples/ift.md

-In this tutorial, we will teach you instruction fine tuning through [generate_data.py](https://github.com/lamini-ai/sdk/blob/main/ift/generate_data.py), a program that uses Lamini to load our fictional company's recent investment data, chunks the data, and then generate a list of `question` and `answer` pairs for training.
+In this tutorial, we will teach you instruction fine tuning through [generate_data.py](https://github.com/lamini-ai/sdk/blob/main/ift/generate_data.py), a short program that uses Lamini to load our fictional company's recent investment data, chunks the data, and then generate a list of `question` and `answer` pairs about the investments for training.
 Each `answer` provides a guiding example for the corresponding `question`, similar to the `instruction` and `desired output` pairs in the example above.